Revisionist school of Islamic studies: Expansion of historical accounts over time

-Falsified historical accounts

-Orthodox Muslims, including compilers of the accounts (in particular hadith), agree the original sources contained many falsified historical accounts, but maintain that the science of hadith has determined their accuracy.
+Orthodox Muslims, including compilers of the accounts (in particular hadith), agree the original sources contained many falsified historical accounts, but maintain that the traditional religious scholarly discipline, "science of hadith", has determined their accuracy.
 Revisionists dispute this.
 One concern is that rather than decreasing in number over time as they were lost or forgotten, the number of hadith increased, a red flag that fabrications must have been added.
-Patricia Crone argues that it's not possible to find a "core" of authentic hadith because we do not know when the fabrication of them started.
+Patricia Crone argues that it's not possible to find a "core" of authentic hadith because we do not know when their fabrication started.

 Bukhari [810–870 CE] is said to have examined a total of 600,000 traditions attributed to the Prophet; he preserved some 7000 (including repetitions), or in other words dismissed some 593,000 as inauthentic.
-If Ibn Hanbal [ (780–855 CE)] examined a similar number of traditions, he must have rejected about 5700, his collection containing some 30,000 (again including repetitions).
-Of Ibn Hanbal's traditions, 1,710 (including repetitions) are transmitted by the companion Abd Allah ibn Abbas [(619–687 CE)].
+If Ibn Hanbal [780–855 CE] examined a similar number of traditions, he must have rejected about 570,000, his collection containing some 30,000 (again including repetitions).
+Of Ibn Hanbal's traditions, 1,710 (including repetitions) are transmitted by the companion Abd Allah ibn Abbas [619–687 CE].
 Yet less than fifty years earlier one scholar had estimated that Ibn Abbas had only heard nine traditions from the Prophet, while another thought that the correct figure might be ten.
 If Ibn Abbas had heard ten traditions from the Prophet in the years around 800, but over a thousand by about 850 CE, how many had he heard in 700 or 632?
 Even if we accept that ten of Ibn Abbas' traditions are authentic, how do we identify them in the pool of 1,710?